afestini/mOrpheus/README.md

 # mOrpheus Virtual Assistant Demo

-This project implements the Morpheus Virtual Assistant, which integrates speech recognition, text generation, and text-to-speech (TTS) synthesis.
+This project implements the **mOrpheus Virtual Assistant**, which integrates speech recognition, text generation, and text-to-speech (TTS) synthesis.
 The assistant utilizes the following components:

 - **Whisper** for speech recognition.
 - **LM Studio API** for text generation (chat) and text-to-speech.
 - **SNAC-based decoder** to convert TTS token streams into PCM audio.

+---

-## Features
+## 🚀 Features

 - **Speech Recognition:** Captures audio input from the microphone and transcribes it using the Whisper model.
 - **Text Generation:** Uses LM Studio’s chat API to generate responses based on the transcribed input.
 - **Text-to-Speech:** Synthesizes speech from text using LM Studio’s TTS API and decodes the token stream with a SNAC-based decoder.
 - **Audio Playback:** Plays the generated audio and checks its duration to warn if the audio might be truncated.

+---

-## Requirements
+## 📦 Requirements

 - Python 3.7+
 - [PyTorch](https://pytorch.org/)